grafana/pyroscope/docs/sources/view-and-analyze-profile-data/profile-cli.md

 ### Reading a raw profile from a Pyroscope server

-You can use the `profilecli query merge` command to retrieve a merged (aggregated) profile from a Pyroscope server.
+You can use the `profilecli query profile` command to retrieve a merged (aggregated) profile from a Pyroscope server.
 The command merges all samples found in the profile store for the specified query and time range.
 By default it looks for samples within the last hour, though this can be controlled with the `--from` and `--to` flags.
 The source data can be narrowed down with the `--query` flag in the same way as with the `series` command.

-#### Query merge steps
+#### Query profile steps

 1. Specify optional flags.